Joker eye color. The Dark Knight

 Favorite animal: Hyena.

-Story: One creepy night, a gang of criminals, led by a man in a red cap, infiltrated the Ace Chemical Processing Inc. factory to rob a card company that was located in the same building.
-Minutes later they were discovered and confronted by the police and a mysterious avenger in a bat suit.
-All the bandits, except for the Red Hood (Red Hood), died from the bullets of the police.
-The ringleader was able to find a way out of a hopeless situation: jumping over the railing, he jumped into a vat of chemicals, flew through sewers and ended up in the river, where Ace Chemical dumped its toxic waste.
-The offender successfully escaped from persecution and, getting ashore, took off his cap.
-It turned out that swimming in the poisoned liquid left its traces: from the reflection in the river, a nightmarish clown's face stared at the unfortunate.
-Chalk-white skin, artificial grass-colored hair and ruby lips, stretched into a creepy toothy smile - that's what the unlucky robber saw.
-And from that moment on, he disappeared... his personality dissolved into madness.
+Story: One terrible night, a gang of criminals, led by a man in a red cap, entered the Ace Chemical Processing Inc. factory to rob a card company that was located in the same building.
+Within minutes they were discovered and confronted by the police and a mysterious vigilante in a bat suit.
+All the bandits, except Red Hood, died from police bullets.
+The leader was able to find a way out of the hopeless situation: jumping over the railing, he jumped into a vat of chemicals, flew through the sewers and found himself in the river where Ace Chemical dumped its toxic waste.
+The criminal successfully escaped from pursuit and, having climbed ashore, took off his cap.
+It turned out that swimming in the poisoned liquid had left its traces: from the reflection in the river, a nightmarish clown face stared at the unfortunate man.
+Chalk white skin, hair the color of artificial grass and ruby lips stretched into a creepy toothy smile - that's what the unlucky robber saw.
+And from that moment he disappeared... his personality dissolved into madness.

-NO ONE knows who this man was until this day.
-NOBODY, not even himself - in his inflamed brain, the true and the imaginary, truth and lies, reality and fantasy were mixed.
+NO ONE knows who this man was before this day.
+NOBODY, not even himself - in his inflamed brain the true and the imaginary, truth and lies, reality and fantasy were mixed.
 Was he a cold-blooded thug or an ordinary loser who risked breaking the law to get money for his family?
-One thing is certain: something bad happened even before his visit to Ace Chemical, and the physical transformation was just the last straw for him.
-(This in no way justifies what this person did THEN.)
+One thing is certain: something bad happened before his visit to Ace Chemical, and the physical transformation was only the last straw for him.
+(This in no way justifies what that person THEN did.)

-The silence of the night was broken by insane laughter: the mutilated criminal appreciated the joke that fate played with him.
-And he decided to joke back.
-“I look like an evil clown… Clown?
-Not a clown, but… THE JOKER!!!”
-And the reborn set to work.
+The silence of the night was broken by insane laughter: the disfigured criminal appreciated the joke that fate played on him.
+And I decided to joke back.
+“I look like an evil clown...
+Clown?
+Not a clown, but...
+JOKER!!!”
+And the reborn got down to business.

-Very soon the newspapers called him none other than the Clown Prince of Crime.
-Acting with amazing ingenuity and ruthlessness, the madman has earned a reputation as the most dangerous creature in the city of Gotham.
-Robbery, mass murder, nuclear terrorism, alliances with other supervillains, as well as (short-term) world domination and almost the end of the world - this is not a complete list of the Joker's deeds.
-He even managed (I'm not kidding) to be the UN ambassador from Iran and to serve time in a Soviet concentration camp.
+Very soon the newspapers called him nothing less than the Clown Prince of Crime.
+Operating with stunning ingenuity and ruthlessness, the madman has gained a reputation as the most dangerous creature in Gotham City.
+Robberies, mass murder, nuclear terrorism, alliances with other supervillains, as well as (brief) world domination and a near-end of the world are just some of the Joker's deeds.
+He even managed (I'm not kidding) to serve as the UN ambassador for Iran and serve time in a Soviet concentration camp.

-The Joker commits his crimes in a particular style.
-The realization of the phrase “to die of laughter” became the goal of his life.
-He loves to turn his atrocities into ominous performances, accompanying acts of absurd cruelty with buffoonery and clowning.
-His criminal plans are carefully thought out, but at the same time leave room for improvisation and include many different options for retreat.
+The Joker commits his crimes in a special style.
+Bringing to life the phrase “die of laughter” became his life’s goal.
+He loves to turn his atrocities into sinister performances, accompanying absurdly cruel actions with buffoonery and clowning.
+His criminal plans are carefully thought out, but at the same time leave room for improvisation and include many different escape options.

 Batman: What do you want from the city?